zq99299/gitbook-plugin-anchor-navigation-ex/README_EN.md

 Suspended navigation TOC title before the H2 icon style.
 Default is empty; example: for example: FA fa-address-book
 - **tocLevel3Icon :**
 Suspended navigation TOC title before the H3 icon style.
 Default is empty; example: for example: FA fa-address-book
+- **isAssociatedWithSummary:**
+The page number is associated with the serial number generated in the official SUMMARY.
+Default =true

 #### Rewrite the course title and subject shows the relationship between the default level V0.3.+
 If your configuration is as follows: